-Dominican University’s IT department provides support for over 25,000 users: that includes 4,000 students, faculty and staff, plus many thousands of alumni, with a relatively small core IT staff of under 20.
-The legacy help desk system had been in place for over 10 years, and was failing to meet their needs.
+Dominican University’s IT department provides support for over 25,000 including 4,000 students, faculty and staff, plus many thousands of alumni, with a relatively small core IT staff of under 20.
+Their previous legacy helpdesk system had been in place for over 10 years and was failing to meet their needs.

-“There was no interaction between an agent and a user once a ticket was created and assigned.
+“There was no interaction between an agent and staff or students once a ticket was created and assigned.
 Anytime someone wanted a status on a case, you had to chase down the agent to get an update.”

 Alex knew that Dominican needed to find a suitable replacement that would scale well to their requirements.
 When it came to evaluating replacement products, the pricing structures of many vendors proved uneconomic due to the large number of student agents on the helpdesk.